jackledead/jackledead_armory/README.md

 ## Professions:

-Black Sea Mafia Boss: Start with Vepr, Fort 221, cigarettes, lighter, cell phone, blazer, dress shirt, pants.
+Black Sea Mafia Boss: Start with Vepr, VP Sova, cigarettes, lighter, cell phone, blazer, dress shirt, pants.
 I'm sure he's a nice guy.
 A little OP, statted at 8 points but really meant to be used for roleplay and fun.

-Black Sea Swat Officer: Start with Tos 30 and Fort 221.
+Black Sea Swat Officer: Start with Tos 30 and VP Sova.

-Black Sea Police Recon-Rifleman: Start with a scoped VP Orel and a Fort 221
+Black Sea Police Recon-Rifleman: Start with a scoped VP Orel and a VP Sova

 Black Sea CQC Specialist Swat: Start with Tos 84 shotgun and Fort 14 pistol.